 Approximately 53 million consumers are within a one-day truck haul or 500 miles from the region.
 Here are more of the assets that our region provides businesses that move to our area:

-has senior water rights on the Colorado River.
+The Yuma region has senior water rights on the Colorado River.
 According to the Hydrologic Study: Availability of Water for Adequate Water Supply Designation (November 30, 2010), the city of San Luis, Arizona (directly on the border) has sufficient groundwater to provide a 100-year water supply for current and future uses in the San Luis area.

-The city of San Luis recently opened the 20,000-square-foot San Luis Business Incubator designed for start-up of small manufacturing businesses.
+The city of San Luis recently opened the 20,000-square-foot San Luis Business Incubator designed for the start-up of small manufacturing businesses.
 The city received a $2.1 million U.S. Economic Development Administration grant coupled with funds from the Community Development Block Grant program to build the incubator.

 In November 2013, a Binational San Luis Transportation Study outlined a long-range, multimodal transportation plan to address the most critical current and future issues facing the cities of San Luis and San Luis Rio Colorado.

 There are two major industrial parks near the San Luis Port of Entry.
 The first is the Magrino Park on 270 acres with 80 acres under development.
 The second area nearby is an industrial park and commerce center on 80 acres and 40 acres are currently being developed.

 The 4FrontED binational region has over 1,000 acres of served industrial land.
 In addition, San Luis Rio Colorado has over 2,000 acres of industrial property available for business expansion.

 The Cocopah Nation

 The Cocopah Nation is a large employer located in Yuma County and plays an important role in the regional economy.
 The Nation provides jobs and recreational amenities that attract visitors from Mexico and throughout the region.